 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-POISSON_SIMULATION is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+poisson_simulation is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-BROWNIAN_MOTION_SIMULATION, a C library which simulates Brownian motion in an M-dimensional region.
+BROWNIAN_MOTION_SIMULATION, a C code which simulates Brownian motion in an M-dimensional region.

-DUEL_SIMULATION, a C program which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.
+DUEL_SIMULATION, a C code which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.

-FAIR_DICE_SIMULATION, a C program which simulates N tosses of 2 dice, making a histogram of the results.
+FAIR_DICE_SIMULATION, a C code which simulates N tosses of 2 dice, making a histogram of the results.

-LIFE_OPENGL, a C program which uses OpenGL to display the evolution of John Conway's "Game of Life".
+LIFE_OPENGL, a C code which uses OpenGL to display the evolution of John Conway's "Game of Life".

-STRING_SIMULATION, a C program which simulates the behavior of a vibrating string.
+STRING_SIMULATION, a C code which simulates the behavior of a vibrating string.

-THREE_BODY_SIMULATION, a C program which simulates the behavior of three planets, constrained to lie in a plane, and moving under the influence of gravity, by Walter Gander and Jiri Hrebicek.
+THREE_BODY_SIMULATION, a C code which simulates the behavior of three planets, constrained to lie in a plane, and moving under the influence of gravity, by Walter Gander and Jiri Hrebicek.